 ■ West Exit levels, passages, and main destinations ↓

-5) The East Exit: Kabukicho, Studio ALTA, Bicqlo, and Isetan
+5) Shinjuku Station East Exit: Kabukicho, Studio ALTA, Bicqlo, and Isetan

 The Shinjuku Station East Exit encompasses both the JR East Exit ticket gates and the Central East Exit ticket gates.
-They are connected by an underground passage, so it doesn't matter through which one you leave.
+An underground passage connects them, so it doesn't matter through which one you leave.

 ■ How to get to the East Exit from the JR Lines